How to make Word documents accessible

 Check a table

-Use both manual and automated checks.
-Automated tools will not identify every issue.
+Check tables using both manual and automated methods, as automated tools will not find every issue.

 Manual checks